|Location:||Fort Collins, CO|

 WWV is a radio station run by the National Institute of Standards and Technology (NIST) that broadcasts precise time and frequency from Fort Collins, CO.
 A companion station, WWVH, provides a similar service from Kekaha, HI.
 The time sources are highly accurate atomic clocks.
 These broadcasts contain an audible portion (which this site emulates), and a digital time code that can be received by clocks and watches for automatically maintaining precise time.

-WWV has operated continuously since 1919, but its future is in doubt due to proposed budget cuts which could shutter the stations.
+WWV has operated continuously since 1919, but in 2019 its future was in doubt due to proposed budget cuts that could have shuttered the stations.
+Fortunately the final NIST budget preserved the funding.

 Why make this site?